azdavis/rjsonnet/docs/std_lib.md

 `all(arr)` returns `true` if all elements of the input array are `true`, `false` otherwise. `all([])` evaluates to `true`.

-It's an error if `arr` is not an array, or `arr` contains non-boolean values.
+Raises if `arr` is not an array, or `arr` contains non-boolean values.

 ## `any`